craydent/package-auto-version/README.md

 ```
 | ${version} | (${author}:\${date}) '${others.0}' ${FOREACH ${other} in ${others}}${other}${END FOREACH} |\n
 ```

+There are templates you can consume in the templates folder:

+git-documentation.md
+- The match config value should be "## \\[.*?\\] - .*?\n"
+- The template and match can be imported via package-auto-version/git-documentation and package-auto-version/git-documentation-match respectively.

+simple.md
+- this does not require a match config

 #### Complex templates with match
 Changelog file